vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

   >
   > You don't need snaps when you use ppas for beta software.

 - Snap store is slow?
+QUOTES?

 - Snaps take lots of place as each of them brings the required libs.

+  > Disk space is generally not an issue, not only disks are cheap, but snaps are compressed archives, and they can re-use some special snaps of common dependencies.
+And this strategy allows the advantages I mentioned above, developers won't have to worry about which distro or version they're targeting and this will bring us much more software as it already did.

 - Snap in themselves are not bad - but for a smoother UX they require a « wider view » about how people use their computers.
 How test any and all use cases ?
 Why pushing snap so strongly when basic flaws for users are not solved ?
 And above all what is the meaning of LTS if it's used as a testing bed for a non mature technology?
 Snap for the moment covers none of my needs as a desktop user while .deb do.
 Safety ?
 How am I not safe using .deb ?

-Disk space is generally not an issue, not only disks are cheap, but snaps are compressed archives, and they can re-use some special snaps of common dependencies.
-And this strategy allows the advantages I mentioned above, developers won’t have to worry about which distro or version they're targetting and this will bring us much more software as it already did.

-Snaps provide more security, the confinement they have is way more secure than what we have by default with any deb package.
+- Snaps provide more security, the confinement they have is way more secure than what we have by default with any deb package.
+QUOTES???

+- There is a separate service that runs at all times, used to manage how snaps function.
+This consumes system resources (maybe if you are running a low RAM system it might make a difference).

+- Since snaps and flatpaks have all the relevant dependencies bundled up inside them, you end up with wasted storage space, as opposed to the package manager way of installing libraries system-wide so that they can be used by other packages that need them, and only need to be installed once.

+- Canonical controls EVERYTHING!!!!

+  > One way snaps are bad is because Canonical makes its own company-controlled snapcraft the only source you can obtain snaps from.
+  >
+  > There's no mirrors, regional or private company servers even if you have the bandwidth to serve everything inhouse.
+  >
+  > Everything has to go through Canonical, which insists on packagers creating developer accounts and for the original creators of the apps to make their own - you can't create snaps for many opensource apps you normally packaged as debs before that you did not author yourself (its very rare for distro packagers to be the actual developers).
+  >
+  > Snapcraft is run like an app store for paid apps in preparation, not a repository of free opensource apps.

+> Why Canonical wants to remain snap as closed source....

 Third party doesn't refer to licensing, only to who provides it.
-However there’s more benefit of confining proprietary closed source applications, because they are to audit to the same level, but that doesn’t mean that confining applications is not a benefit also to FOSS applications, security is an issue that needs to be addressed with many layers of measures no mater what licensing approach you use to license the software.
+However there's more benefit of confining proprietary closed source applications, because they are to audit to the same level, but that doesn't mean that confining applications is not a benefit also to FOSS applications, security is an issue that needs to be addressed with many layers of measures no mater what licensing approach you use to license the software.

 ---